Para Ti: Reception

-Critical Reception
+Critical reception

 Para Ti received positive reviews from critics.
 Jenny Gage from Allmusic gave the album three and half stars out of five.
 She said "Para Ti is bound to make all but the most stalwartly areligious feel a whole lot better.
 Aside from a couple of isolated missteps involving a culturally displaced gospel choir and what sounds suspiciously like a wind machine, these are great songs, as danceable as they are devotional".
 The album received two awards at the 6th Annual Latin Grammy Awards, for Best Christian Album (Spanish Language) and Best Tropical Song for "Las Avispas".
 In 2005 Guerra was the most nominated artist for the 2005 Casandra Awards.
 He was awarded Best International Artist and Merengue of the Year for "Las Avispas".

 Commercial reception

 In the United States, the album debuted at number 110 at the Billboard 200, Guerra's first album to debut inside the chart, and sold 10,000 copies in the first week.
 Its debut at number 2 of US Billboard Latin Albums was the highest debut for a Christian album on that chart.
 Four weeks later, Para Ti remained at the top five, an anomaly for an album whose content - a mix of praise and worship, gospel and inspirational music - is profoundly devotional.
 It topped the Tropical Albums charts for seven consecutive weeks and was the sixth best-selling tropical album of 2004.
 It was certified platinum three times (Latin field) by the RIAA for shipping 300,000 copies in the United States.
 In Latin America, the album reached the Top 10 in Argentina and was certified gold for selling over 20,000 copies.
 In Dominican Republic, it topped the charts and was the best-selling album of 2004 despite piracy.
 It was certified platinum in Venezuela and Gold in Central America and Colombia.
 In Spain, the album peaked at number 41 and sold over 20,000 copies.
 Worldwide, Para Ti sold more copies than Bachata Rosa in the first week.
-In total it sold half a millon copies worldwide.
+In total it sold half a million copies worldwide.